xenowits/nakomoto-coefficient-calculator/README.md

 ### Steps to run
 1. Make sure you have go installed in your system
-2. Run `go run cmd/cosmos/main.go`
+2. Run `go run cmd/NAME_OF_CHAIN/main.go`.
+For ex: `go run cmd/cosmos/main.go`

+### Chains currently supported
+1. Cosmos
+2. Polygon

 ### Future Work
-To add support for multiple other chains
+To add support for multiple other chains.